Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

       - between `high` and `low`, the allocator wakes up the `kswapd` to start freeing up pages
       - between `low` and `min`, the allocator will swap pages itself
       - below `min`, normally not allowed, only in specific cases
-- `node_mem_map` stores the whole available memory pages in that node
+- `node_mem_map` stores all the available memory pages in that node
 - `lruvec` keeps track of the activity of each pages, used to decide which pages to swap in case of necessity

 #### Buddy allocator